-Figure 7 illustrates how V{inv} changes with θ_E .
-We set N=3, v=3, $\alpha=4$, and consider cases where q is 0.08 and 0.5.
-For q=0.5, $\underline{c}(N)=0.12$, and V{inv} (depicted by the green dot-dashed curve) achieves its maximum at the boundary $\theta_E=1$.
-For q=0.08, $\underline{c}(N)=0$ and the sufficiency condition in (18) is satisfied; V{inv} (represented by the blue dashed curve) reaches its maximum at $\theta_E=0.72$, with the maximum value being 1.95.
-Notably, for q=0.08, V{inv} at $\theta_E=1$ is marginally lower, measured at 1.94.
+Figure 5 illustrates how V{inv} changes with θ_E .
+We set N = 3, v = 3, $\alpha = 4$, and consider cases where q is 0.08 and 0.5.
+For q = 0.5, $\underline{c}(N) = 0.12$, and V{inv} (depicted by the green dot-dashed curve) achieves its maximum at the boundary $\theta_E = 1$.
+For q = 0.08, $\underline{c}(N) = 0$ and the sufficiency condition in (18) is satisfied; V{inv} (represented by the blue dashed curve) reaches its maximum at $\theta_E = 0.72$, with the maximum value being 1.95.
+Notably, for q = 0.08, V{inv} at $\theta_E = 1$ is marginally lower, measured at 1.94.

-9 Conclusion
+8 Conclusion

-This paper has investigated a generic contest model with uncertain entry and investment.
-As such it is widely applicable, but we have concentrated on applications related to technology.
-In these markets, firms are often unsure about which and how many rivals they will face, as well as the efficacy of actions taken to gain a competitive edge in the upcoming contest for the market.
+This paper has investigated a generic contest model with endogenous entry and investment.
 Our analysis shows a complex interplay between the two types of uncertainty, captured by the relationship between the probability of success and the total potential number of participants.
 While the potential size of the prize and the cost of entering the contest have predictable effects on entry and investment, the probability of a successful investment has a non-monotonic effect.
 Furthermore, the region of non-monotonicity is inextricably linked to the total number of competitors.
 The threshold values of marginal cost that determine entry and investment in equilibrium resolve the complex decision making process.
 Agents know that if they meet homogeneous rivals in the final contest (whether they are all successful or unsuccessful in their investment), they will compete away a large proportion of the contested prize, lowering the incentive to enter and make a pre-contest investment.
 Meeting one or more stronger rivals in the contest also leads to a low expected payoff and weak incentives.
 The driving force behind entry/investment is the promise of being the lone strong agent in the contest, who is guaranteed a large prize for low effort.
 If the probability of achieving a successful investment is very low, then an agent is likely to meet equally weak rivals in the upcoming contest.
 If the success probability is high, an agent will expect to meet several equally strong rivals.
 An intermediate probability of success balances these two scenarios, making entry and investment more attractive.